 - (a) Health Insurance Portability and Accountability Act (HIPAA) rules allow medical providers to release information to insurers, self-insured employers, service companies, or the Department of Consumer and Business Services.
-[See 45 CFR 164.512(l).] - (b) When patients file workers' compensation claims they are authorizing medical providers and other custodians of claim records to release relevant medical records including diagnostics.
+[See 45 CFR 164.512(1).] - (b) When patients file workers' compensation claims they are authorizing medical providers and other custodians of claim records to release relevant medical records including diagnostics.
 The medical provider will not incur any legal liability for disclosing such records.
 [See ORS 656.252(4).]
 The authorization is valid for the life of the claim and cannot be revoked by the patient or the patient's representative.
-A separate authorization is required for release of information regarding:

-- (A) Federally funded drug and alcohol abuse treatment programs governed by Federal Regulation 42, CFR 2, which may only be obtained in compliance with this federal regulation, and - (B) HIV-related information protected by ORS 433.045. - (c) Any medical provider must provide all relevant information to the director, or the insurer or its representative upon presentation of a signed Form 801, 827, or 2476.
+A separate authorization is required for release of information regarding: - (A) Federally funded drug and alcohol abuse treatment programs governed by Federal Regulation 42, CFR 2, which may only be obtained in compliance with this federal regulation, and - (B) HIV-related information protected by ORS 433.045. - (c) Any medical provider must provide all relevant information to the director, or the insurer or its representative upon presentation of a signed Form 801, 827, or 2476.
 The insurer may print "Signature on file" on a release form as long as the insurer maintains a signed original.
 However, the medical provider may require a copy of the signed release form. - (d) The medical provider must respond within 14 days of receipt of a request for progress reports, narrative reports, diagnostic studies, or relevant medical records needed to review the efficacy, frequency, and necessity of medical treatment or medical services.
-Medical information relevant to a claim includes a past history of complaints or treatment of a condition similar to that presented in the claim or other conditions related to the same body part. - (e) Patients or their representatives are entitled to copies of all medical and payment records, which may include records from other medical providers.
-Patients or their representatives may request all or part of the record.
+Medical information relevant to a claim includes a past history of complaints or treatment of a condition similar to that presented in the claim or other conditions related to the same body part.

+- (e) Patients Workers or their representatives are entitled to copies of all medical and payment records, which may include records from other medical providers.
+Patients Workers or their representatives may request all or part of the record.
 These records should be requested from the insurer, but may also be obtained from medical providers.
-A summary may substitute for the actual record only if the patient agrees to the substitution.
+Insurers must respond to the workers' or their representatives' request within the timeframes provided in OAR 436-060-0017(5).
+Medical providers must respond within 14 days of receipt of a request from workers or their representatives for medical or payment records.
+A summary may substitute for the actual record only if the patient worker agrees to the substitution.
 The following records may be withheld: - (A) Psychotherapy notes; - (B) Information compiled for use in a civil, criminal, or administrative action or proceeding; - (C) Other reasons specified by federal regulation; and - (D) Information that was obtained from someone other than a medical provider when the medical provider promised confidentiality and release of the information would likely reveal the source of the information. - (f) A medical provider may charge the patient or the patient's representative for copies at the rate specified in OAR 436-009-0060.
 A patient may not be denied summaries or copies of the patient's medical records because of inability to pay. - (g) A medical provider is encouraged to discuss potential modified work duties with employers.
 However, a medical provider may not discuss medical treatments or diagnoses with employers, or release medical records other than work release documentation, to employer representatives who are not directly responsible for claims processing responsibilities.
 This subsection does not relieve a medical provider from the requirements outlined in subsections (a) through (d) of this section.